Skip to content

 Virtual Threads

 Virtual threads preserve the familiar and easy to debug thread-per-request programming model, without being limited to the number of OS threads.
-The name virtual is due to the fact that they are not tied to a particular thread, in contrast to platform threads.
+The name virtual means that they are not tied to a particular OS thread, in contrast to platform threads.

 Code running on a virtual thread will occupy the OS thread only when necessary.
 This allows for other virtual threads to take over when it’s blocked (work-stealing), resulting in scalability comparable to asynchronous or reactive style programming.
 This is completely transparent to developers while optimally using the available hardware capacity.